pauljickling/notes/devops/ansible.md

 There are a lot of ways directories can be structured, but some best practices are to have the `ansible.cfg` and playbook file at the root directory, and then have inventory directories for your inventory files, and a group variables directory that has variables that only apply to certain groups of the inventory.

+## Ansible CLI

+Some useful Ansible command lines:

+`ansible {host name} -m setup` is used to gather facts about the provided servers such as file systems, memory, OS, etc.

 ## Roles

 A group of tasks that executes one or more modules with the purpose of setting something up.
 Roles can be located in a lot of different places in your directory structure, so you should definitely specify the path in your ansible config file.